-Following Jesus also requires discipline, as it you need to have daily genuine relationship with the Holy Spirit.
-This mens, being conscious about His presence everywhere you go, not allowing cares to fill your mind with fear, doubt and unbelief, but allowing His word to change your mind.
+Following Jesus also requires discipline, as it you need to have a daily genuine relationship with the Holy Spirit.
+This means, being conscious of His presence everywhere you go, not allowing cares to fill your mind with fear, doubt, and unbelief, but allowing His word to change your mind.
 This will allow you to make the right decisions for your life.

-A true Christian is not perfect all the time, but they do their best to be the best person they could possibly be with the help of the Holy Spirt.
-They recognise that without Him they can't do nothing for the Lord.
+A true Christian is not perfect all the time, but they do their best to be the best person they could possibly be with the help of the Holy Spirit.
+They recognize that without Him they can’t do anything for the Lord.

 Be reminded of His promises by getting this beautiful necklace.